British Isles: UK and Ireland in 3 Weeks

 York

-The Minster is the largest Gothic cathedral in England and the stained glass alone is worth the journey.
+The Minster is the largest Gothic cathedral in England, and the stained glass alone is worth the journey.

 The National Railway Museum, the Jorvik Viking Centre, and the Castle Museum fill any remaining time.
+Castle Howard, one of the country's most extravagant stately homes, lies a short distance outside town.

 Lake District

-A half-day excursion by van tour or rented car takes you into the heart of the landscape — Grasmere, Dove Cottage where Wordsworth lived and wrote, Coniston Water and the quieter northern valleys.
+A half-day excursion by van tour or rented car takes you into the heart of the landscape — Grasmere, Dove Cottage where Wordsworth lived and wrote, Coniston Water, and the quieter northern valleys.

 A cruise on Lake Windermere is one of the most peaceful hours available anywhere in England.